Neconix/Yii2-Oci8/README.md

 ```

 Table schemas saves to the default Yii2 cache component.
-To build schema cache after the connection is open:
+To build schema cache after a connection opens:

 ```php
     'on afterOpen' => function($event)